Prepare your vehicle

-But it’s just as important to prepare ourselves for winter driving.
-We must be ready to adjust our habits to better face the unpredictable challenges that often come with winter driving.
-Please consider the following tips before driving during inclement weather:
+First, we must be ready to adjust our habits to better face the unpredictable challenges that often come with winter driving.
+Second, consider the following tips before driving during inclement weather:

 - Conduct a pre-trip check.
 These are extremely important during the winter.
 Get into the habit of making sure windows and mirrors are clean and wipers are cleared before you start out.
 Clean all lights; make sure your heater and defroster are working properly.
 Carry an extra jug of windshield washer fluid.

 - Carry a blanket and/or extra clothing in your vehicle.
 Pack a water bottle and some high energy food bars in case you become stranded.
 Always ensure that your cell phone is fully charged prior to heading out.

 - Give yourself plenty of time.
 A 30-minute trip in good weather conditions may require double or triple that time in poor conditions.
 Warm up your vehicle so that windows are clear and you’re not looking through an “ice tunnel” in the windshield.

 - Have an exit plan.
 If conditions become hazardous, get off the road at the nearest exit, gas station or other safe place and wait out the storm.
 Let someone know where you are.

 - Be prepared to be stranded.
 In most cases, it’s better to stay with your vehicle.
 Keep a window cracked for ventilation, and make sure the exhaust system is clear of snow.
 Ration fuel if faced with the prospect of a long wait for rescue.